-Tips to make sure your BBQ is ready for spring grilling
+Tips to make sure your BBQ is ready for summer grilling

 Special to The Weather Network

 Tuesday, April 21, 2015, 12:21 PM - The arrival of spring means your BBQ is no longer buried under three feet of snow.
 So now that you’ve found it again, do you know the best way to prep your outdoor grill for the upcoming season?

 We consulted BarbecuesGalore in Oakville, Ont., for some handy tips on giving your BBQ a spring tuneup.
 From taking off the cover to firing up the grill, here's a step-by-step primer that will have you up and grilling in no time!

 1. Break it out: After a season in hibernation (all-season grillers, you still need to follow these tips) it's a good idea to inspect the BBQ for any damage and wear and tear.
 Take off the cover and have a good look.
 You’ll want to make sure that it is in full working order before your first grill of the season.
 You’ll also want to make sure that it’s clear of any little friends that may have made it a home for the winter!